ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/metadata_files/a-note-on-emily-mills.md

 don’t know if it was always in this location.
 The family lived across the street in a house built on "part of the Grist Mill Lot" [the Grist Mill foundation supports the current Dalebrook Apartments].
-In 1891 the house was owned by Esther Vorhis, but twas occupied by E. H. Mills "as tenant."
+In 1891 the house was owned by Esther Vorhis, but was occupied by E. H. Mills "as tenant."
 The house lot was measured starting at "the Center of the bridge crossing the Mill race."
 The property was sold to Mr. Mills by Edward and Amanda Lounsbery in 1903.